Activities and Traditions

 - Christmas Concert – Each Lower School and Middle School class contributes to this evening with song, dance, instruments, and a tableaux.

-- Spring Arts Festival – Every child has a project that is displayed throughout School for parents, grandparents, and friends to see.
+- Arts Festival – Every child has a project that is displayed throughout School for parents, grandparents, and friends to see.
 The Middle School musical ensembles also perform.

 - Spring Play– Open to Middle School students, this musical extravaganza is a traditional highlight of the final term.